Service: Very friendly and smiling

--Sake: Tokyo Through The Drinking Glass, Tokyo Foodcast, Urban Sake, Sake World
+-Sake: Ichi For The Michi by Rebekah Wilson-Lye in Tokyo, Tokyo Through The Drinking Glass, Tokyo Foodcast, Urban Sake, Sake World

 -Wine: Palate To Pen, Warren Bobrow, Cellar Tours, Ancient Fire Wines Blog

--Beer: Good Beer & Country Boys, Another Pint, Please!, Beering In Good Mind: All about Craft Beer in kanzai by Nevitt Reagan!
+-Beer: Another Pint, Please!, Beering In Good Mind: All about Craft Beer in Kansai by Nevitt Reagan!